Our Services

 Helpful Resources

-Creatine supplementation can modestly increase DHT levels and the DHT:testosterone ratio, which in theory may shorten the anagen phase and increase shedding in individuals predisposed to thinning, although long-term studies have not confirmed a direct link to hair loss.
-Standard dosing, a balanced diet, and good scalp care can help mitigate potential risks while genetics, stress, and nutrition also play major roles.
+Does creatine cause hair loss?
+Creatine supplementation may modestly raise DHT (dihydrotestosterone) levels and the DHT-to-testosterone ratio, which could theoretically shorten the hair growth (anagen) phase and increase shedding in people genetically predisposed to thinning.
+However, long-term studies have not confirmed a direct link between creatine and hair loss.
+Sticking to standard dosing (3–5g daily), maintaining a balanced diet, and practicing good scalp care can help reduce potential risks.
+Genetics, stress levels, and nutrition remain the most significant factors in hair loss.

 Understanding how supplements influence hair health helps you make informed choices.
 Here's what science tells us about creatine and hair growth cycles, and how to keep your follicles in the best shape.